chickensoft-games/chickensoft_site/blog/2024-01-01-godot-csharp-2024/index.md

 ## 🥳 A LOT has happened

-Throughout 2023, a a lot of things happened in the game development world.
-A lot of these changes were big news for game developers using C#, too:
+Throughout 2023, a lot of things happened in the game development world.
+Some of these changes were big news for game developers using C#, too:

 - [Godot 4][godot4] was released!
 - [Unity did things][can-godot-deliver] that game developers didn't like.